Green Bay Packers: Uniform variation

-While several NFL teams choose to wear white jerseys at home early in the season due to white's ability to reflect the late summer sun rays, the Packers have done so only twice, during the opening two games of the 1989 season.
+While several NFL teams choose to wear white jerseys at home early in the season due to white's ability to reflect late summer sun rays, the Packers have done so only twice, during the opening two games of the 1989 season.
 In 2016, the Packers debuted their Color Rush uniform, wearing white pants and socks with a white uniform.
 This set has been worn five times, four of them at home and two against the Chicago Bears.
 In 2024, the all-white Color Rush uniform would be paired with a new alternate white helmet, which is essentially the primary helmet minus the gold elements.
 Although alternate gold jerseys with green numbers are sold on a retail basis, the team currently has no plans to introduce such a jersey to be used in actual games.

 During the 2010 season, the Packers paid tribute to their historical roots with a throwback jersey modeled after that worn by the club in 1929, during its first championship season.
 The jersey was navy blue with a gold circle and navy numbers, again making the Packers "the Blues".
 These were then changed in 2015 to the navy blue throwback worn from 1937 to 1949, featuring gold shoulders and numbers.
 In 2021, the Packers changed their throwback thirds to an all-green design, resembling the uniforms worn from 1950 to 1953.
 Originally, the Packers wore brown helmets with the throwbacks, but in 2013, they started wearing their gold helmets without any decals due to the then-implementation of the NFL's one-shell rule; this rule has been abolished in 2022.
 As a result, they changed their throwbacks in both 2015 and 2021 to properly recreate those original uniforms, which had gold helmets with them.
 In 2025, the Packers unveiled a 1923 throwback navy blue uniform with dark gold numbers, tan pants and navy socks, featuring a special alternate helmet that was meticulously hand-painted to simulate the leather helmets of the era.
 The helmets would be equipped with navy blue facemasks.